 The APPDH and its amendment prohibit health insurers (those entities that execute the mandatory basic health insurance) to distribute profits to its shareholders.
-The APPDH, may have a negative impact on the solvency ratio of the Issuer because under the APPDH, its health insurance subsidiaries that execute the mandatory health insurance will not be allowed to distribute profits to Group entities which are shareholder.
+The APPDH, and its amendment may have a negative impact on the solvency ratio of the Issuer because under the APPDH and its amendment, its health insurance subsidiaries that execute the mandatory health insurance will not be allowed to distribute profits to Group entities which are their shareholder that do not execute the mandatory health insurance.
 As a result of the fact that the initial APPDH, as well as its amendment, leaves much room for various interpretations, the Issuer cannot determine the impact - if any - on the solvency capital on group level.
-The APPDH may also negatively affect the financial results of the Issuer's health insurance subsidiaries, for instance because those subsidiaries may become increasingly dependent on external financing which has another cost structure.
+The APPDH and its amendment may also negatively affect the financial results of the Issuer's health insurance subsidiaries, for instance because those subsidiaries may become increasingly dependent on external financing which has another cost structure.